Mindy Lewis: 1983–1989

 Grieving over Kurt's death, Mindy went to Cross Creek for some rest but was kidnapped and taken to a stable by a criminal named Pierce who wanted her Uncle Josh dead.
-Ironically, he was also member of an organization called Diamondhead who wanted to take over Lewis Oil and was also responsible for Kurt's death!
-Josh and Reva didn't know about Mindy's kidnapping until Pierce kidnapped them as well.
+Ironically, he was also member of an organization called Diamondhead who wanted to take over Lewis Oil and was also responsible for Kurt's death.
+Josh and Reva did not know about Mindy's kidnapping until Pierce kidnapped them as well.
 Luckily, Mindy ended up saving Josh and Reva by hitting Pierce with a board, sending him falling into a wildcat pit where he broke his neck.
 With help of Reva's little brother Rusty, whom Mindy never liked, an employee at Lewis Oil, Cat Brixton, was found to be a member of the organization and in 1987 he kidnapped Mindy and Roxie.
 When Cat was abusive to Mindy, Roxie saved her by attacking Cat but she had no chance and Cat beat her up until Rusty arrived to rescue them.
 While Roxie was injured in Cedars, Mindy realized her good nature and finally befriended her old rival.
 With the organization destroyed, Mindy's next chance at love was with Rusty.
 Later, Rusty would arrest drug user Rose McLaren and he and Mindy helped her.
-Unfortunately, Rusty fell in love with Rose and he and Mindy broke up in 1988.
+However, Rusty fell in love with Rose and he and Mindy broke up in 1988.

 After an unsuccessful relationship with Frank Cooper, Mindy became involved with Will Jeffries, Josh's best friend who had amnesia and they impulsively married with H.B.'s blessing.
 Later, Will was kidnapped by Rusty, Josh and Reva prevented Mindy from seeing him.
 Confused, Mindy visited Billy and finally learned about Will's villainous nature.
 Desperate to get her back, in 1989, Will kidnapped Mindy's cousin Marah and left her with his unstable mother.
 About this time, Rusty's new wife, Rose, was killed.
 After attending Josh and Reva's wedding at Cross Creek, Mindy returned to Springfield but, to everyone's shock, she claimed that she still loved Will and even moved back in with him.
 Not long after, Will had the feeling that the late Rose was stalking him; he even saw her and heard her voice on the answering machine.
 Will almost went crazy, while Rusty realized Mindy's games.
 Confronted, Mindy confessed to Rusty that she was gaslighting Will to get him to confess to Rose's murder.
 Rusty teamed up with Mindy and they found a dead ringer for Rose named Ann and Ann unwillingly agreed to help them by pretending to be Rose.